nik1everyday/OneShotNeuralArchitectureSearch/README.md

 During testing, some of our one-shot sub-networks achieved accuracy levels above 95%, with almost all sub-networks reaching 99% accuracy within 20 epochs.
 This presents a challenge when it comes to selecting the final architecture to use, as there may be multiple high-performing options to choose from.

 Overall, our results suggest that one-shot NAS is a promising approach for optimizing neural network architectures, but that careful consideration must be given to selecting the best architecture when multiple high-performing options are identified.
+By carefully considering the trade-offs between accuracy, complexity, and other factors, we can effectively navigate the challenge of selecting the best architecture from among many high-performing options identified through one-shot NAS.

 Future research could focus on developing methods for effectively selecting the best architecture in such situations, or on adapting one-shot NAS for use in other domains beyond image classification.